katex-rs/katex-rs/docs/GETTING_STARTED.md

 Install Google Chrome, Firefox, and their WebDriver companions for full coverage.
 Pass `--browser` and `--webdriver` options to target specific setups.
+When investigating pixel mismatches, add `--html-on-failure` to capture the rendered HTML from both the default (WASM) and JavaScript implementations for each failing case.
+Combine it with `--allow-js-fallback` to fall back to comparing the WASM output against the live JavaScript rendering when cross-platform differences or missing baselines would otherwise block progress.

 ### Native benchmarks and flamegraphs